Nick Clegg tells Lib Dem conference party 'let people down'

 Meanwhile, former Lib Dem cabinet minister Chris Huhne and his ex-wife Vicky Pryce are to be sentenced on Monday for perverting the course of justice.

-Senior figures in the party are facing questions about when they knew of allegations that Pryce had taken speeding points on her husband's behalf.'No excuse'
+Senior figures in the party are facing questions about when they knew of allegations that Pryce had taken speeding points on her husband's behalf.

 Meanwhile, the party has appointed businesswoman Helena Morrissey to head an independent inquiry into how it handled harassment complaints in the past.